-Plus we have a range of useful eye care accessories, such as glasses cases and chains, magnifiers, lamps, and cleaning solutions.
-Also don’t forget to check the NHS criteria for optical vouchers, as if you’re entitled to them you can use them as a contribution towards the cost of any of our glasses.
+Plus we have a selection of useful eye care accessories, such as glasses cases and chains, magnifiers, lamps, eye drops and cleaning solutions.
+Also, don’t forget to check the NHS criteria for optical vouchers, as if you’re entitled to them you can use them as a contribution towards the cost of any of our glasses.

 What you can expect when one of our opticians comes to your home to examine your eyes